Park Ha-sun: Career

 Park debuted in 2005 with the TV series Love Needs a Miracle and rose to stardom with her role as Queen Inhyeon in MBC's 2010 historical drama Dong Yi, followed by a comedic turn as a teacher in the popular sitcom High Kick: Revenge of the Short Legged that aired in 2011–2012.
 Her visual and stylish outfits received praise, leading to her becoming a popular actress by the first half of 2012.
 She won the Best TV Entertainment Award at the 48th Baeksang Arts Awards.
 Park also has appeared in films such as The Last Blossom (2011), Champ (2011), and Tone-deaf Clinic (2012).

 In 2013, she returned to dramas with Ad Genius Lee Tae-baek on KBS and showcased her acting skills in the MBC drama Two Weeks.
 She also made a cameo in episode 30 of Potato Star 2013QR3.
 In 2014, she appeared in SBS dramas SBS dramas Three Days and Temptation.
 In January 2015, she participated in the Real Men: Female Soldier Special - Season 2.
-In September 2016, she portrayed Park Ha-na in the tvN drama drama Drinking Solo.
+In September 2016, she portrayed Park Ha-na in the tvN drama Drinking Solo.

 After getting married and having a child, she took a break from acting.
 During this time, the film Midnight Runners, in which she played Lee Joo-hee, was released on August 9, 2017.
 She won the Best Supporting Actress award the following year at the Golden Cinema Film Festival.

 In March 2019, Park signed with new agency KeyEast.
 In July 2019, Park returned to acting as the lead role of Son Ji-eun in the Channel A drama Love Affairs in the Afternoon.
 Despite some initial concerns about the material, her acting contributed to the highest viewership ratings in Channel A drama history.
 She expressed her deep affection for the project, considering it a significant achievement in her career.
 In December 2019, she was cast as the main character in the film First Child.

 On June 29, 2020, Park Ha-sun appeared on KBS 9 o'clock News Anchor Invitation Seat.
 In November 2020, she starred in the tvN drama Birthcare Center as Cho Eun-jeong, a seemingly perfect mother who breastfeeds twins for 24 months.
 Despite her image as a flawless parent, her life is far from perfect.
 Her portrayal earned her a nomination for Best Supporting Actress at the 57th Baeksang Arts Awards.